Elizabeth Stuart, Queen of Bohemia: Suitors

 Marriage could be of great benefit to her father's kingdom.
 When James had succeeded to the English throne in 1603, England had acquired a new role in European affairs.
 James, unlike the childless Elizabeth I, by simply "having children, could play an important role in dynastic politics".
-The selection of Elizabeth's spouse, therefore, had little to do with her personal preference and a great deal to do with the benefits the match could bring.

 Most of her suitors were rejected quickly for a variety of reasons.
 Some simply were not of high enough birth, had no real prospects to offer, or in the case of Gustavus Adolphus, who on all other grounds seemed like a perfect match, because "his country was at war with Queen Anne's native Denmark".
+A marriage to Philip III of Spain would have meant that Elizabeth had to convert to Catholicism, which was unacceptable to the English court.
 Furthermore, England could not face another religious revolution, and therefore the religious pre-requisite was paramount.